 - 2×6 Thunderbolt audio interface works on Mac and Windows.
 Plus has a good analog design and excellent build quality

 - Features two premium mic and line preamps, two-line outputs, and front panel instrument and headphone output, 2 digital-analog monitor outputs

-- LUNA recording system comes free with the interface and includes LUNA Application, LUNA Instruments, and LUNA extension, which will turn your interface into a full-fledged music production device.
+- LUNA recording system comes free with the audio interface and includes LUNA Application, LUNA Instruments, and LUNA extension, which will turn your audio interface into a full-fledged music production device.